Armand Vaquerin

-Armand Vaquerin (21 February 1951 - 10 July 1993) was a French Rugby union footballer who represented France.

-He played as a Loosehead prop for AS Béziers who won the French rugby championship ten times (a record), and for France.
+Armand Vaquerin (21 February 1951 - 10 July 1993) was a French rugby union footballer who represented France.
+He played as a loosehead prop for AS Béziers who won the French rugby championship ten times (a record), and for France.

-Death

-Vaquerin allegedly died in 1993 at the age of 42, seven years after the end of his sporting career, during a “demonstration” of Russian roulette in the Béziers bar “le bar des Amis”, avenue Gambetta.
+Vaquerin died in 1993 at the age of 42, seven years after the end of his sporting career, during a "demonstration" of Russian roulette in a bar.